-1. To be able to see the output of the counters in real time, you will need to control the counters using a button press to generate a clock.
+To be able to see the output of the counters in real time, you will need to control the counters using a button press to generate a clock.
 To do this, you will create a clock generator that generates a single clock pulse (i.e. low-high-low transition) when the button has been pressed for 1000ms (1 sec).
 If the button is continually held down, it should generate a pulse every second until the button is released.

 This step requires several entities.
 First, design a clock divider (clk_div.vhd) that converts the 50 MHz clock on the board to a 1000 Hz (1ms) clock with any duty cycle you want.
-Next, design the clock generator (clk_gen.vhd), which will count 1000 Hz clock pulses (each is 1 millisecond) while the button is pressed down until 1000ms have elapsed, at which point it will output (i.e. generate) a single clock pulse with the same width as the 1000 Hz clock period.
+Next, design the clock generator (clk_gen.vhd), which will count 1000 Hz clock pulses (each is 1 millisecond) while the button is pressed down until 1000ms have elapsed, at which point it will output (i.e. generate) a single clock pulse based on the 1000 Hz clock (i.e., the output clock will be high for one 1000 Hz clock period).
 You are free to implement the clock generator architecture however you like, as long as the entity doesn't change from the provided file and as long as it uses the clock divider.
 Feel free to add additional entities that you may require.

 It is not possible to guarantee that a generated clock pulse occurs after exactly 1s because the button may be pressed in the middle of the 1ms clock.
-Therefore, the actual time for the generated clock after the first button press will be [1000ms, 1001ms).
+Therefore, the actual time for the generated clock after the first button press will be between [1000ms, 1001ms).
 In other words, the first generated clock will occur anytime being 1000ms and 1001ms after the button was pressed.
 However, for repeated generations of the clock, it is possible to produce a clock after exactly 1000ms because you know that the button was already pressed at the beginning of the cycle.
 The provided testbench tests these times, so be aware that being off by a single cycle will cause assertion errors.